Week 4 of Pregnancy

 • At four weeks, you may see some skin changes, including a brilliant glow and natural blush, but most women will not see these until the third trimester.

-• Hormones and your baby's remarkable changes and rising requirements may deplete your vitality, producing weariness.
+• Hormones and your baby's remarkable changes and rising requirements may deplete your vitality, causing weariness.

-• You may possibly not have any symptoms yet, which is OK.
+• You may not have any symptoms yet, which is okay.
 Many early pregnancy symptoms appear around week six.

 Your Body at Week 4